 Pattern mining is one of the most important Data Mining areas and often relies on fundamental notions from theoretical computer science and algebra like fixpoints, closure operators and lattices \citep{Zaki:2005a,Boley:2010}.
 Formal Concept Analysis \citep{Ganter:1999} can be considered as an elegant algebraic framework to deal with (frequent) closed sets of objects and their attributes (formal concepts or maximal bicliques) by means of two closure operators formed by Galois connection over these sets.

-Recent studies showed that there are efficient algorithms for building all formal concepts not only in binary object-attribute case but in ternary (TRIAS) \citep{Jaschke:2006} and n-ary case \citep{Cerf:2009}.
+Recent studies showed that there are efficient algorithms for building all formal concepts not only in binary object-attribute case but in ternary (\textsc{TRIAS}, \citep{Jaschke:2006}) and $n$-ary cases (\textsc{Data-Peeler}, \citep{Cerf:2009}).

-Several researchers tried to develop a proper closure operator for triadic \citep{Trabelsi:2012} and n-ary case \citep{Spyropoulou:2014}.
-However, detailed analysis in this paper shows that concept-forming operator in \citep{Trabelsi:2012} is not always monotone on triset systems.
-An interesting approach from \citep{Spyropoulou:2014} can be used to enumerate formal triconcepts as maximal fixpoints of a set system of closed and connected sets (CCS) but suffers from phantom hyperedges because of lossy k-partite graph encoding.
-In this paper, we show how to define a proper triset system for concept forming operator from \citep{Trabelsi:2012} that makes it closure operator, describe the family of closure operators of this type and investigate their properties, and prove that there is no associated closure operator on the whole triset system for given tricontext.
+Several researchers tried to develop a proper closure operator for triadic \citep{Trabelsi:2012} and n-ary cases \citep{Spyropoulou:2014}.
+However the detailed analysis in this paper shows that the concept-forming operator in \citep{Trabelsi:2012} is not always monotone on triset systems.
+An interesting approach from \citep{Spyropoulou:2014} can be used to enumerate formal triconcepts as the maximal fixpoints of a set system of closed and connected sets (CCS) but suffers from presence of phantom hyperedges because of the lossy $k$-partite graph encoding.
+In this paper, we show how to define a proper triset system for the concept forming operator from \citep{Trabelsi:2012} that makes it a closure operator, describe the family of closure operators of this type and investigate their properties, and prove that there is no an associated closure operator on the whole triset system for a given tricontext.
 We also introduce a notion of (maximal) switching generator -- a triset resulting in different closed patterns that contain it.
 In addition we show how to deal with lossy hyperedge encoding and phantom edges to generate triconcepts as maximal connected and complete sets.

 The rest of the paper is organised as follows.
-In section~\ref{sec:MMP} we recall basic definition from FCA and its polyadic extensions and reproduce necessary definitions and propositions from \citep{Spyropoulou:2014}.
-In section~\ref{sec:recclos} we discuss current concept and closed CCS forming operators with a focus on their inconsistency conditions.
-Section \ref{sec:triclo} reports our main results and section~\ref{sec:concl} concludes the paper.
+In Section~\ref{sec:MMP}, we recall basic definitions from FCA and its polyadic extensions and reproduce necessary definitions and propositions from \citep{Spyropoulou:2014}.
+In Section~\ref{sec:recclos}, we discuss the studied concept and closed CCS forming operators with a focus on their inconsistency conditions.
+Section \ref{sec:triclo} reports our main results.
+Section~\ref{sec:relw} discusses related work and and Section~\ref{sec:concl} concludes the paper.